Can I Be Convicted of a DUI for Taking Prescribed Medication?

 The team at Tyler Allen Law Firm has experience with DUI charges just like yours and we will work with you to make sure your rights are protected and that you get the best possible outcome for your situation.

-If you find yourself facing a DUI after taking prescription medication, give us a call for representation you can rely on.
+If you find yourself facing a DUI after taking prescription medication, contact us online or give us a call for representation you can rely on.